-The leadership has to decide if they are willing to change their behavior and commit to a process that engages people in the organization.
+What leadership has to do is decide if they are willing to change their behavior and commit to a process that engages people in the organization.
 To achieve a culture of excellence, leadership must be willing to invest time in people to get them fully engaged so they are extensions of the desired company culture.
-Help them achieve confidence in themselves so they step forward.
-The seven steps I outlined will make any company better: just months after committing to the transformation, each company that has engaged this approach has reported substantial sustained improvement.
-The focus will drive improvement and bring higher value to customers and employees, and provide personal gratification to the organization.
+Help them achieve confidence in themselves so they step forward!
+The seven steps I outlined will make any company better.
+The focus will drive improvement and bring higher value to customers, employees and provide personal gratification to the organization.